MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 **Updating Categories**

 Row categories can be updated using the :ref:`clustergrammer_js_api`, which can be used by developers to add dynamic categories.
-This feature is used by enrichrgram to visualize enrichment analysis results (see :ref:`biology_specific_features` for more information).
+This feature is used by :ref:`Enrichrgram <enrichrgram>` to visualize enrichment analysis results (see :ref:`biology_specific_features` for more information).

 .. _crop:

 Cropping
 ========
 Users can use the brush-cropping icon in the sidebar to crop the matrix to a region of interest specified by brushing (e.g. dragging a region of interest using the mouse).
 Cropping can be undone by clicking the undo button in the sidebar (which appears after cropping).
 This can be useful for focusing in on a small region of your overall matrix.
-Cropping can be used in combination with the :ref:`download` to export a small region of the matrix or in combination with enrichrgram to perform enrichment analysis on a subset of clustered genes.
+Cropping can be used in combination with the :ref:`download` to export a small region of the matrix or in combination with :ref:`Enrichrgram <enrichrgram>` to perform enrichment analysis on a subset of clustered genes.

 .. figure:: _static/brush_crop.png
   :width: 900px